How it happened.

 (The bone was a sphenoid, and the man shared an office suite with MaryAnn’s CST practitioner and had taken the same biodynamics training with John Chitty.)

 Still curious about the biomechanical style, MaryAnn began taking courses from the Upledger Institute in 2016.
-She’s been a teaching assistant for Upledger as well.
+She’s been a teaching assistant for Upledger also.

 At present, she is looking forward to continuing her training and deepening her practice.